Phantom IQ Framework

 Compounding

 Authority Compounding Mechanism activates.
-AI citations begin.
-Inbound opportunities increase.
+AI citations can begin to appear.
+Inbound opportunities often increase.
 Program shifts from build mode to optimize mode.
 Measurement drives strategic adjustments.

 Why Most Executive Thought Leadership Systems Fail